- Emergency: 911

-- Any vehicle moving slowly and without lights, or following a course that appears aimless or repetitive is suspicious in any location, but particularly so in areas of schools, parks and playgrounds.
-Occupants may be “casing” for places to rob or burglarize, or could possibly be a drug pusher or sex offender.
+- Any vehicle moving slowly and without lights, or following a course that appears aimless or repetitive is suspicious in any location, but particularly so in areas of schools, parks, and playgrounds.
+Occupants may be "casing" for places to rob or burglarize, or could possibly be drug pushers or sex offenders.

 - Parked occupied vehicles containing one or more persons are especially significant if observed at an unusual hour.
 They could be possible lookouts for a burglary in progress.